Tinram/RND64/ReadMe.md

 RND64 is fast, but not that fast:

-+ Zero stream generation rates `-f` are decent on Linux (~8GB/sec, Core i3 Haswell 3.4GHz desktop CPU), and the pcg32_random generator `-a` is fast (~4GB/sec on same machine) compared to most other random byte generators.
++ Zero stream generation rates `-f` are decent on Linux (~8GB/sec on vanilla Core i3 Haswell 3.4GHz desktop CPU), and the pcg32_random generator `-a` is fast (~4GB/sec on same machine) compared to most other random stream generators.

 + File generation rates are slower and subject to a multitude of factors including: OS, OS activity, kernel patches, HDD versus SSD drive, SSD interface and underlying SSD technology etc.